safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 Calls the CompatibilityFallbackHandler isValidSignature method (EIP-1271).

-It requires 2 parameters:
+It requires two parameters:

-- messageHash The hash of the message
+- messageHash: The hash of the message
-- signature The signature to be validated or '0x'.
+- signature: The signature to be validated or '0x'.
 You can send as signature one of the following:
   1) An array of SafeSignature.
 In this case the signatures are concatenated for validation (buildSignatureBytes())
   2) The concatenated signatures as string
   3) '0x' if you want to validate an onchain message (Approved hash)